SM City Iloilo: Park Inn by Radisson Iloilo

-Known as the first Park Inn Hotel in the Visayas, the 10-storey hotel is built next to the mall's SouthPoint Expansion and has 199 rooms.
+Known as the first Park Inn Hotel in the Visayas, the 10-storey hotel is built next to the mall's South Point expansion and has 199 rooms.

 Style Residences

 The first SMDC development in Iloilo, it is a five 16-storey condominium complex located at the back of the mall.
-The buildings have been turned over to residents since 4Q 2023.
+The buildings have been turned over to residents since the fourth quarter of 2023.